Buhl II Cabinet

-The Cabinet of Vilhelm Buhl II, also popularly known as the Liberation Cabinet (Befrielsesregeringen), was the government of Denmark from 5 May to 7 November 1945.
-He got its alternative name because it was the first government after the liberation from the Nazi German occupation during World War II.
+The Second cabinet of Vilhelm Buhl, also popularly known as the Liberation Cabinet (Befrielsesregeringen), was the government of Denmark from 5 May to 7 November 1945.
+It got its alternative name because it was the first government after the liberation from the Nazi German occupation during World War II.

 It comprised 18 ministers, about evenly split between the former Danish unity government, and members of the Frihedsrådet and other resistance groups.